 Forgery.
 An offense relating to forgery is an aggravated felony if a sentence is imposed of 1 year or more.
-8 USC §1101(a)(43)(R).
-Penal Code §476 was found categorically to correspond to the generic definition of forgery for purposes of 8 USC §1101(a)(43)(R) in that it requires "intent to defraud and includes a mental state requirement of knowledge of the fictitious nature of the instrument."
+8 USC \$1101(a)(43)(R).
+Penal Code \$476 was found categorically to correspond to the generic definition of forgery for purposes of 8 USC \$1101(a)(43)(R) in that it requires "intent to defraud and includes a mental state requirement of knowledge of the fictitious nature of the instrument."
 Morales-Alegria v Gonzales (9th Cir 2006) 449 F3d 1051, 1056.
-On the other hand, a conviction for violation of Pen C §475(c) was found not to be an offense relating to forgery because the generic definition of forgery requires the "falsification" of a document or instrument and §475(c) prohibits the use of certain documents which are "real" as well as "fictitious."
+On the other hand, a conviction for violation of Pen C \$475(c) was found not to be an offense relating to forgery because the generic definition of forgery requires the "falsification" of a document or instrument and §475(c) prohibits the use of certain documents which are "real" as well as "fictitious."
 Vizcarra-Ayala v Mukasey (9th Cir 2008) 514 F3d 870, 875.

-▶ Practice Tip: To avoid an aggravated felony for a Pen C §475(c) offense, keep the record of conviction in the words of the statute in the disjunctive, plead only to uttering a "real" document, or obtain a sentence of 364 days or less.
+▶ Practice Tip: To avoid an aggravated felony for a Pen C §475(c) offense, plead only to uttering a "real" document, or obtain a sentence of 364 days or less.

 Fraud or deceit with loss exceeding \$10,000.
 A crime involving fraud or deceit with loss to a victim or victims exceeding \$10,000 is an aggravated felony under 8 USC \$1101(a)(43)(M)(i).
+The offense need not include fraud or deceit as a formal element but rather must be an offense with elements that necessarily entail fraudulent or deceitful conduct.
+See Kawashima v Holder (2012) US , 132 S Ct 1166 (tax crimes).

 To avoid an aggravated felony for this offense, the defendant may plead to an offense in which there is no element or implied element of fraud or deceit.
 For example, a crime of theft for taking or carrying away property without consent will not be deemed a crime of fraud or deceit.
 Matter of Garcia-Madruga (BIA 2008) 24 I&N Dec 436 (distinction between crime involving fraud or deceit and theft is that "taking" of property must be "without consent" but certain offenses such as theft by deception might fit into both categories).
 However, if the defendant pleads to a theft offense, the sentence imposed cannot be more than 364 days or the offense is an aggravated felony theft offense.